 The last, but certainly not the least important, thing you should know about having a tummy tuck is that you play a crucial role in its success.
 Choosing the right plastic surgeon for you is critical to your outcome.
 And the best way to do that is to do your homework first (Learn more in our article on How to Choose a Plastic Surgeon).

 After you’ve done your research, make sure to do all the things your doctor tells you to prepare for the surgery.
 This might include getting enough rest, eating well and quitting tobacco–especially that last one (read more here).

 After surgery you will be responsible for following doctor’s orders regarding your recovery.
 This will initially include continuing to avoid tobacco, caring for the incision site, taking your medications, modifying your activity, and getting plenty of rest.
 Later, following your surgeon’s instructions for scar care, abdominal binding, and maintaining a healthy weight can greatly improve your cosmetic results.

-To learn more about the different types of tummy tucks and which one might be right for you, schedule a no-cost consultation with Dr. Slack to develop a specific plan.
+To learn more about the different types of tummy tucks and which one might be right for you, schedule a consultation with Dr. Slack to develop a specific plan.